-I suggest you print these tips out or copy them into a small notebook you can keep in your gym bag.
 Making notes of your own observations will help tremendously.
-Just take a few seconds to remember each point before practice and a couple of minutes to write down your thoughts.
+Just take a few seconds to remember a point before practice and a couple of minutes to write down your thoughts.
 You'll find that this simple habit can increase your awareness and accelerate your progress.

-And that's actually the first tip: keep a training journal.
+And that's the tip: keep a training journal.

 Keep in mind that there's no reason you need to keep an elaborate record of everything you practice.
 I suggest noting the date and length of your practice along with what you spent most of your time working on.
 Also write your impressions of your own performance or anything you want to remember to practice more next time.